souvikhaldar/souvikhaldar.info/content/blogs/prometheus.md

 *Congratulations*

 **Now visit the `Status --> Targets` on the prometheus's address in the browser and your target server will appear there.**
-*Now you can query for basic matrics and see it'c corresponding graph on the dashboard*.
+*Now you can query for basic metrics and see it's corresponding graph on the dashboard*.
 But Grafana makes it cooler.
 Let's grab it now.

 ### 3. Grafana